Cow’s Milk Protein Allergy

 Most children will outgrow cow’s milk protein allergy by age 3, often earlier.

-Every 6 months or so, infants can be tried on the first step of the milk ladder (e.g. malted milk biscuits) and then slowly progress up the ladder until they develop symptoms.
-Over time they should gradually be able to progress towards a normal diet containing milk.
+Periodically, infants can be tried on the first step (e.g., well-baked biscuits) and then slowly progress up the ladder until they develop symptoms.
+Over time, they should gradually progress to a normal diet containing milk.